windperson/PersonalDevHistory/Activities.md

 - Demo using docker to run .NET Core test project:
   <https://github.com/windperson/demo_docker_dotnetcore_test>

-- Deom using .Net Core 2.1 HostBuilder to create a daemon-like service:
+- Demo using .Net Core 2.1 HostBuilder to create a daemon-like service:
   <https://github.com/windperson/NetCoreHostBuilder_demo>

 - Demo to show how to use "ClientWebSocket" API: